data2viz/data2viz/README.md

 data2viz is a multiplatform data visualization library based on kotlin.
 The rendering produces the same result on each platform.

-It is currently possible to use it in the browser (javascript + svg) or in the JVM (bytecode + JavaFx).
+It is currently possible to use it in the browser (JavaScript + SVG) or in the JVM (Bytecode + JavaFx).

 The code is separated in modules that can be independently used.
-Some are specifically designed for visualization ([d2v-path](https://github.com/data2viz/data2viz/tree/master/path), [d2v-shape](https://github.com/data2viz/data2viz/tree/master/shape), [d2v-viz](https://github.com/data2viz/data2viz/tree/master/viz)) and others can be used outside of dataviz projects.
+Some are specifically designed for visualization ([d2v-path](https://github.com/data2viz/data2viz/tree/master/path), [d2v-shape](https://github.com/data2viz/data2viz/tree/master/shape), [d2v-viz](https://github.com/data2viz/data2viz/tree/master/viz)) while others can be used outside of dataviz projects.
 For example,
 [d2v-format](https://github.com/data2viz/data2viz/tree/master/format)
 can be used as a multiplatform kotlin format library outside of any dataviz project.